 - Sample the local wines produced at the island’s own vineyard.
 Organise a tour so that you can sample the blends with Greek food pairings

 - Swim, snorkel, relax and stand-up paddle at the beaches of Antipaxos

 Metsovo is a quaint village that sits on the slopes of the Pindus Mountains in Northern Greece.
 The culture of Metsovo is distinctly different from the majority of Greece as Metsovo is a Vlach settlement.

-The cooler mountain temperatures make Metsovo a perfect place to enjoy a little respite from the heat during the summer months, or as a cosy getaway during the winter.
+The cooler mountain temperatures make Metsovo a perfect place to enjoy a little respite from the heat during the summer months.
+Metsovo is a favourite winter getaway destination for Greeks.

-- Hike to the abandoned monasteries of Zoodochos Pigi, and the Monastery of Agios Nikolaos.
+- Hike to the monasteries of Zoodochos Pigi and Agios Nikolaos

 - Hike all or part of the Ursa trail – a rewarding 40km hiking route that twists and turns through the woodlands surrounding Metsovo